Preserving the memory of Estonian soldiers in Latvia

 Named Forest Battles, the rest area is situated in the main location of the Battles of Cēsis near the Amata bridge.
 Visitors can listen to stories about the Battles of Cēsis and can take part in various activities, including hikes and trips around the most important venues of the Battles of Cēsis, and team battles.
 At the end, the visitors can enjoy an invigorating wartime soup.
 The railway bridge over Amata played a very important role throughout the War of Independence, as the first clashes of the Estonian Army with the Landeswehr took place here.
 On 5 June 1919, the first battle of the Estonian Army’s armoured trains with the Baltic Landeswehr units took place by the railway bridge over Amata.
 The Landeswehr, knowing that an armoured train was approaching, planted mines on the railway bridge and secured positions at the homestead Amatas on the riverbank in preparation for a possible battle.
 The bridge over Amata marked the border between Estonian forces and the Germans.
 On the night of 23 June 1919, during the Battles of Cēsis, the Landeswehr left Cēsis and retreated to the Amata river line.
 When retreating, the Germans burned down the Cēsis Latvian Society House and blew up the bridge over Amata.

-Located in Cēsis Lejas Cemetery, Lenču Street 15, Cēsis.
+Located in the Cēsis Lower Cemetery, Lenču Street 15, Cēsis.

-One of the most important memorial sites of the First World War and the War of Independence in Cēsis is the Brothers' Cemetery in the Lower Cemetery.
+One of the most significant memorial sites of the First World War and the War of Independence in Cēsis is the Brothers' Cemetery in Lejas Kapis.

-The cemetery is the monument of the Brethren's Cemetery, built in 1927 by the artist and thinker of Cēsis Augustus Julla (1872-1958), dedicated to the soldiers buried in the Brothers' Cemetery from 1915 to 1920.
+The cemetery houses the Brothers' Cemetery Monument, designed by Cēsis artist and councilor Augusts Julla (1872-1958), unveiled in 1927, and dedicated to the soldiers buried in the Brothers' Cemetery from 1915 to 1920.

-About 200 soldiers are buried in the Brothers Cemetery of Cēsis Lower Cemetery.
-Among them, an unknown number of Latvian riflemen and Russian soldiers killed in the First World War, as well as soldiers of German (10), Polish and other nationalities.
-During the Latvian Liberation War, 22 fallen soldiers of the 5th (2nd) Cēsis Infantry Regiment, as well as 11 freedom fighters who fell in other Latvian army units, were buried in these cemeteries.
-2 Estonians, 15 victims of Bolsheviks and also Latvian Red Riflemen are buried in the Brothers' Cemetery.
+About 200 soldiers are buried in the Brothers' Graves of the Cēsis Leja Cemetery.
+Among them are an unknown number of Latvian riflemen and Russian soldiers who fell in World War I, as well as soldiers of German (10), Polish and other nationalities.
+During the Latvian Liberation Struggles, 22 soldiers of the 5th (2nd) Cēsis Infantry Regiment were buried in this cemetery, as well as 11 freedom fighters who fell in other Latvian army units.
+2 Estonians, 15 victims of the Bolsheviks, and Latvian Red Riflemen also rest in the Brothers' Graves.

-Memorial plaque to Viktor Anderson, a soldier of the Viljandi Schoolchildren's Association who died in the War of Independence
+Memorial plaque to Viktors Anderson, a soldier of the Viljandi School Company who fell in the War of Independence

-Located on the outer wall of Valmiera St. Simon's Lutheran Church.
+Located near the outer wall of Valmiera St. Simon's Lutheran Church.

 The memorial plaque was unveiled on May 26, 2011, marking the anniversary of the liberation of Valmiera from the Bolsheviks.
-The plaque is dedicated to Viktor Anderson, a soldier of the Viljandi Schoolchildren, who fell in the battle of the Bolsheviks on May 26, 1919.
+The plaque is dedicated to Viktors Anderson, a soldier of the Viljandi Pupils' Company, who fell in the church tower on May 26, 1919, fighting against the Bolsheviks.

-September 23, 1928 A granite slab has been unveiled in Simon's Church for members of the Valmiera-Veide congregation who fell during the liberation of Latvia and the World War.
-The plaque was destroyed during the Soviet occupation.
-On November 11, 1995, a new plaque was unveiled.
+On September 23, 1928, a granite plaque was unveiled in St. Simon's Church to the members of the Valmiera-Veide parish who fell in the liberation of Latvia and World War I. The plaque was destroyed during the Soviet occupation.
+A new plaque was unveiled on November 11, 1995.

-On August 11, 1935, St. A granite slab was unveiled and consecrated in Simon's Church for 70 members of Valmiera-Valmiermuiža parish.
+On August 11, 1935, a granite plaque was unveiled and consecrated in St. Simon's Church for 70 members of the Valmiera - Valmiermuiža parish.
 The plaque was destroyed during the Soviet occupation.
-A new one was opened in 1995.
+A new one was unveiled in 1995.

 Monument commemorating the Cēsis battles